An article written by Paul Dakeyne 25/11/2010

 Our job, as the recipients of these black-gold nuggets, was to play the tracks to our crowds and report back via posted or faxed ‘reaction sheets' on the dancefloor response - our frontline opinions were often critical to how record companies at that time proceeded with the marketing of the band or act involved.

-I recall a moment when I was DJing on a ferry carrying hundreds of Scandinavian dance fans between Finland and Norway and I saw a Helsinki based jock drop a hybrid house/trance track that literally tore the roof off.
-I rang Eddie from the boat to tell him the name of this HUGE track, and guess what? – he not only knew about it but had already signed it.
-That record was ‘Sandstorm’ by Darude and that, ladies and gentlemen, is how good Eddie Gordon is.
+I recall a moment when I was DJing on a ferry carrying hundreds of Scandinavian dance fans between Finland and Norway and I saw a Helsinki based DJ drop a hybrid house/trance track that literally tore the roof off.
+I rang Eddie from that boat to tell him the name of this HUGE track, and guess what ?
+He not only knew about it but had already signed it to NEO.
+That record was "Sandstorm" by Darude and that, ladies and gentlemen, is how good Eddie Gordon is !!

-Again recognising that he must set yet another trend for others to follow, Eddie formed the world’s first online dance music digital promotion service, called ‘DJinTheMix’, itself having an exclusive link with the newly launched Apple iTunes site.
-In 2005, this identity transformed into ‘Music2Mix’, and subsequently into it’s latest incarnation, and Eddie’s main focus currently, ‘Media2Radio.com‘.
+Media Delivered - Again recognising that he must set yet another trend for others to follow, Eddie formed the world's first online dance music digital promotion service, called ‘DJinTheMix', itself having an exclusive link with the newly launched Apple iTunes site.
+In 2008, when Eddie moved to Los Angeles, California he transformed his company into the Kings Of Spins service and subsequently is Eddie's main focus.

 Dance and electronic music owes Eddie Gordon a huge debt of gratitude for his vision by persuading the then controller of Radio 1, Andy Parfitt, to broadcast from Ibiza 20 years ago.
 The early broadcasts allowed teenagers like me back then, an idea what Ibiza sounded like, and I loved what I heard.
 From a hedonistic Balearic island to a small tranny radio in a semi-rural Cheshire town, I was part of the experience.